 Strange and amazing creatures come together on a journey across Middle Earth to attain what they wish for.
 Teens aged 13 to 16 will be challenged with character work and achieving a sense of mastery as they story tell and dramatise.
 S$450 per child.

 To register for the workshops, parents are invited to book online at www.act3international.com.sg, call ACT 3 Drama Academy at (65) 6735 9986, email at email@example.com or visit the premises located at ONE-TWO-SIX Cairnhill Arts Centre, 126 Cairnhill Road.
-More information can also be found on the website.

 About ACT 3 Drama Academy Holiday Workshops